fabsrc/graphql-schema-diff/README.md

 * A path to a single file (e.g. `schemas/schema.graphql`)
 * A glob pattern to merge multiple files (e.g. `'schemas/**/*.graphql'`)

-### Options

-* `fail-on-dangerous-changes`  Exit with error on dangerous changes.
-*  `ignore-breaking-changes`  Do not exit with error on breaking changes.

 ## API